immcantation/presto/docs/examples/annotations.rst

 ================================================================================

-The :ref:`ParseHeaders` tool provides a collection of methods for performing simple manipulations of sequence headers that are format in the :ref:`pRESTO annotation scheme <AnnotationScheme>`.
+The :ref:`ParseHeaders` tool provides a collection of methods for performing simple manipulations of sequence headers that are formatted in the :ref:`pRESTO annotation scheme <AnnotationScheme>`.

-For converting sequence headers into the pRESTO format see the :ref:`Importing Data <ImportData>` documentation.
+For converting sequence headers into the pRESTO format, see the :ref:`Importing Data <ImportData>` documentation.

 Adding a sample annotation